This guide will walk you through all the steps needed to create and launch a successful membership site on Wix.

 If you would like to use another form of signup/login (like an embed or popup, which we will cover later in this guide), the default button can be completely removed by following these steps:

 Log in to your MemberSpace account.
 In the upper navigation bar, click "Customize."
-Once within the "Customize" interface, click "Sign up Experience."
+Once within the "Customize" interface, click "Integrations"

-On the next page, find the "Display the Login/signup" checkbox and uncheck it.
-Then click "Save" to save your changes.
+On the next page, click on "Wix" find the "Display the Login/signup" checkbox and uncheck it.

 Keep in mind that if you remove the default login/signup button, then you will definitely need to implement another way for members to log in.
 We will cover some ways to do this in the upcoming sections.